-Starting as a beginner in the performing arts industry can be a bit overwhelming but you have to start somewhere.
+Starting as a beginner in the performing arts industry can be a bit overwhelming but you have to begin somewhere.

-Posing Tips for Female Models and Their Photographers
+Pose Ideas & Tips for Female Models and Their Photographers

 First things first.
 Becoming a female model is much more than just having a good looking face and walking down a high fashion runway in New York or Milan.

 - and more in order to even begin trying to break into the entertainment industry.

 So, as you can see, there is much more to female modeling than you might think.
-You need to get some good advice before posing for portfolio photographers in order to get the best results.
+You need to get some good model advice before posing for portfolio photographers in order to get the best results.

-After all, your portfolio or comp cards is your first impression to modeling agencies and others who may be interested in your performance qualifications.
+After all, your portfolio or comp cards is your first impression to modeling agencies, and others who may be interested in your performance qualifications.

 When posing for model photos you should look natural and not seem as if you practiced for the pictures.
 One way to accomplish this task is by breathing and imagination.